- Coronavirus FAQ's

 What if I have a pre-booked hospital admission or ongoing hospital treatment?

-- The Federal Government has advised all non-urgent elective surgery will be suspended until further notice from midnight on 26 March due to the coronavirus.
+The Federal Government initially suspended all non-urgent elective surgery from midnight on 26 March due to the coronavirus.
+Some elective surgery categories are now being rescheduled.

 Should I keep my cover?